 - Communication with me: If I am not the instructor of the class, I will still be sitting in on the class to provide technical support to the instructor.
 I will be reading the applications and making admissions decisions, coordinating the dissemination of advance materials, setting up the Yahoo Group, providing support if you have technical problems, and making myself available by email and phone if you have questions or problems of any kind during the course.

 Our classes are for writers serious about improving their writing.
-Whether you're a beginner or a published writer, you'll be able to find an Odyssey Online Class to help you attack your weak areas and take your writing to the next level.
+Whether you're a beginner or a published writer, you'll be able to find an Odyssey Online Class to help you attack your weak areas and and level up your writing.

 Here are some other details about the courses: